OctopusDeploy/blog/blog/2022-02/jenkins-running-endtoend-tests/index.md

 - [How to install Jenkins on Docker](https://octopus.com/blog/jenkins-docker-install-guide)
 - [How to install a Jenkins instance with Helm](https://octopus.com/blog/jenkins-helm-install-guide)

-Both [Cypress](https://www.cypress.io) and [Newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman) (the Postman command line test runner) require you to install Node.js.
+Both [Cypress](https://www.cypress.io) and [Newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman) (the Postman command-line test runner) require you to install Node.js.
 The [Node.js website](https://nodejs.org/en/download/) provides downloads, or offers [installation instructions for package managers](https://nodejs.org/en/download/package-manager/).

 ## How to run browser tests with Cypress